JoshB1026/Portfolio/README.md

 - Identified and removal of duplicates
 - Converting all columns to suitable data types in order to avoid causing any issues in calculations during analysis
 - Standardising and trimming string variables, decimal places
-- Data validation for relevant columns, negative hours played, negative age etc
+- Data validation and removal of invalid data for relevant columns, negative hours played, age within 1-100, negative player levelnot expected result etc

 ### Analysis

+Do players put in more hours weekly as they get older or less?